Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is well-structured, concise, and front-loaded with the [WRITE] hint.
+The description is concise yet comprehensive, structured with a header, prerequisite note, and parameter list.
 Every sentence adds value without redundancy.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.